Understanding Self-Efficacy to Become Unstoppable

 Remember the children’s story The Little Engine That Could, in which the main character defied impossible odds simply by saying “I think I can, I think I can?”
 This little engine might have been onto something.
 Our thoughts and beliefs about ourselves have a profound impact on our actual capabilities.
 And it’s not just fiction that’s backing up this idea.

-Self-efficacy was introduced by renowned psychologist Albert Bandura in 1977.
+Self efficacy was introduced by renowned psychologist Albert Bandura in 1977.
 It is defined as “one’s belief in one’s ability to succeed in specific situations or accomplish a task.”
 Forty years later, self-efficacy has become one of the most studied topics in modern psychology.
 Bandura proposed that personal efficacy be measured by a self-efficacy scale, which many psychologists still use today.

 Though it may sound like a small concept, self-efficacy affects every area of life’s endeavors.
 Everyone has things they need to improve or work on, but it’s hard to improve if you don’t believe you can.
 That’s why self-efficacy is, and will always be, in high demand.
 Those internal beliefs will determine how much you grow and accomplish.